Connor-Bernard/gradeView/README.md

 4. Fill out the pages subsection of spreadsheet with:
     1. The gradepage (the page with the grade data on it) and:
         1. `pagename`: The name of the sheet with the grade data
-        2. `maxrow`: The row with the maximum points for each assignment
+        2. `assignmentMetaRow`: The row that the assignment metadata starts on
         3. `startrow`: The row where student information starts
         4. `startcol`: The column where student information starts
     2. The binpage (the page with the bins on it) and: